Savelieva0509/tasks-manager/README.md

 - **Delete Tasks:** The user can transfer the task to the archive and return to it later to make a final decision on it.
 - **Filter and Counter:** For ease of use there is a filter and task counter.
+- **Search:** The user can find a task by starting to enter any words from its title.

 ## Technologies Used